ylkew/coursera-gamification/week-02-notes.md

 * Loyalty programs
 * Management and marketing research

-Games are becoming increasingly real, while trends like loot farming derive real world benefits from games (multi-million dollat gray market industry).
+Games are becoming increasingly real, while trends like loot farming derive real world benefits from games (multi-million dollar gray market industry).

 > Designing incentives to get people to act properly is not new.
 > - Ethan Mollick